The Great British Bake Off series 10: Episode 7: Festivals

-Episode 8: Pastry
+Episode 8: Pastry (Quarterfinals)

-For the signature challenge, the bakers were tasked to do a savoury twist on a usually sweet French classic, Tarte Tatin, in 2 1/2 hours.
+For the signature challenge, the bakers were tasked to do a savoury twist on a usually sweet French classic, tarte tatin, in 2 1/2 hours.
 For the technical challenge, the bakers were given the challenging task of recreating a Moroccan Pie made from warka pastry, also known as brik pastry, in 2 1/2 hours.
-For the showstopper challenge, the bakers were asked to create a vertical pie consisting of at least two separate pies in four hours.
+For the showstopper challenge, the bakers were asked to create a vertical pie consisting of at least 2 separate pies in 4 hours.